Ishan Girdhar

 What is the Purpose of DPIA?

-The purpose of DPIA is to validate the proposed change from a privacy perspective to ensure that the privacy process, product or project has been well-designed privacy and security by design and that the impact on privacy is neutral or positive.
+DPIA aims to validate the proposed change from a privacy perspective to ensure that the privacy process, product, or project has a well-designed privacy and security design and that the impact on privacy is neutral or positive.

 What is PIA?

-PIA is a targeted risk assessment undertaken to identify impacts on individual privacy and impact on an organisation’s ability to protect information resulting from a proposed change to a business process or information system.
+A PIA is a targeted risk assessment that identifies potential impacts on individual privacy and an organization's ability to protect information resulting from a proposed change to a business process or information system.

-Short Answer: PIA is a term that existed before but wasn’t very known.
+Short Answer: PIA existed before but wasn't very well known.
 In short, GDPR coined the term DPIA and made it widely known.

-Long Answer: Until General Data Protection Regulation (GDPR) coined the term DPIA.
-While PIAs are not a new concept, they weren’t well known either.
+Long Answer: Until the General Data Protection Regulation (GDPR) coined the term DPIA.
+While PIAs are not new, they weren't well known either.
 GDPR raised the visibility and awareness of the Impact Analysis (IA) process in the context of Data Protection by making it applicable to all businesses that process personal data.
-Essentially, GDPR took PIA and renamed it DPIA and made it famous.
+GDPR took PIA, renamed it DPIA, and made it famous.

 When should DPIA be done?

-While a significant change triggers the DPIA, Organisations carry out DPIA whenever there is a new process, product, or project that will collect, store, or transmit PII or when there is a significant modification to a process, product, or project that may create a new privacy risk.
+While a significant change triggers the DPIA, Organisations carry out DPIA whenever a new process, product, or project will collect, store, or transmit PII or when a significant modification to a process, product, or project may create a new privacy risk.
 Just because A DPIA will need to be updated once the project has started will not be considered a valid reason for postponing or not carrying out a DPIA.

 What other benefits are there of carrying out DPIA?

-Other than the fact, you would avoid fines if you can demonstrate by providing evidence that you’re conducting DPIA within the organisation.
+Besides, you would avoid fines if you can demonstrate by providing evidence that you're conducting DPIA within the organization.
 There are more benefits, some of which are listed below:

-2. The awareness will help improve the design of your project, product or process and enhance the communication about data privacy risks among the stakeholders.
+- This awareness will help improve the design of your project, product, or process and enhance the communication among the stakeholders about data privacy risks.

-3. Demonstrating that your organisation complies with the GDPR and avoids fines.
+- Demonstrating that your organization complies with the GDPR and avoids fines.

-4. Increase customer confidence and trust given how mature Security and Privacy practices are.
+- Increase customer confidence and trust, given how mature Security and Privacy practices are.

-6. Understanding, awareness and compliance with GDPR would increase your confidence to navigate your company towards success.
-By carrying out DPIA, you’re helping your future self by preventing both complacency and panic for when there is a privacy/security incident happens, and it will happen.
+- Understanding, awareness, and compliance with GDPR would increase your confidence in navigating your company toward success.
+By carrying out DPIA, you're helping your future self by preventing complacency and panic when there is a privacy/security incident that will happen.

 Who should conduct DPIA?

-If your organisation does not have an official privacy framework, in that case, you can speak to your DPO or whoever is playing the role of DPO in your organisation.
-Speak to your compliance team.
+If your organisation does not have an official privacy framework, you can speak to your DPO or whoever is playing the role of DPO in your organisation.
+You can also speak to your compliance team.
 Your compliance team or DPO should have a process defined for DPIA.

-The team or an individual responsible for the DPIA process provides the required information, ensures the alignment with the DPIA and the leadership’s findings, and gets the required management buy-in & resources committed for the mitigation measures.
+The team or individual responsible for the DPIA process provides the required information, ensures alignment with the DPIA and the leadership's findings, and gets the required management buy-in and resources for the mitigation measures.

 Who should be involved?

-It will depend on the scope of the product, project and process if it cuts through multiple departments and teams within an organisation.
-You may need to speak to all of them.
-You can narrow the scope to reduce the number of people involved at any time.
+If the product, project, or process cuts through multiple departments and teams within an organisation, the number of people involved will depend on the scope.
+You may need to speak to all of them, but you can narrow the scope at any time to reduce the number.

 Step-by-Step DPIA Process Guide

-The following shows the mind map on how you can carry out a DPIA for your organisation:
+The following shows the mind map on how you can carry out a DPIA for your organization:

 Step 1: Identify the need for DPIA

-Carry out an initial lightweight survey to see if you need a full DPIA.
-If DPIA is needed, move on to Step 2 for planning your DPIA.
+Conduct an initial lightweight survey to determine whether you need a full DPIA.
+If so, proceed to Step 2 to plan your DPIA.

 Step 2: Plan your DPIA

-You need to define the nature, scope, and context for conducting the DPIA; you already have the notes since you have carried out the screening.
+You need to define the nature, scope, and context for conducting the DPIA; you already have the notes since you conducted the screening.
 Use the notes to define the nature of DPIA.

 Step 3: Alignment with the Stakeholders